Complete Guide for Solar Power in Nova Scotia

 Solar Power Nova Scotia

-Because of Nova Scotia’s $0.60/Watt rebate, PACE financing options, and low installation costs – we rank Nova Scotia as being the #1 province in the country for switching to solar power!
+Because of Nova Scotia’s $0.30/Watt rebate, PACE financing options, and low installation costs – we rank Nova Scotia as being the #6 province in the country for switching to solar power!

 Ready to get started?
-Then visit Solar Ascent’s website to get a free estimate:
+Then get a free personalized cost estimate: